 Adam Schiff to lead prosecution at Trump impeachment trial

-House Intelligence Committee Chairman Adam Schiff will lead the prosecution of President Donald Trump at his impeachment trial in the Senate, House Speaker Nancy Pelosi said Wednesday.
-Pelosi said Schiff, a Democratic lawmaker from California, would be the House "lead manager" at Trump's Senate trial expected to begin on Tuesday.
+Washington, Jan 15 (AFP) House Intelligence Committee chairman Adam Schiff will lead the prosecution of President Donald Trump at his impeachment trial in the Senate, House speaker Nancy Pelosi announced Wednesday.
+Schiff, a Democratic lawmaker from California, would be the House "lead manager" at Trump's Senate trial expected to begin on Tuesday, Pelosi said.

-Schiff led the House investigation that led to Trump's December 18 impeachment for abuse of power and obstruction of Congress.
+Schiff led the House investigation that resulted in Trump's December 18 impeachment for abuse of power and obstruction of Congress.
+Six other House lawmakers were named as managers: Jerry Nadler of New York, Zoe Lofgren of California, Hakeem Jeffries of New York, Jason Crow of Colorado, Val Demings of Florida and Sylvia Garcia of Texas.

+Pelosi said a resolution would be voted on later Wednesday in the House formally naming the managers and transmitting the articles of impeachment to the Senate.
+"The president of the United States is not above the law," Pelosi said.
+"He will be held accountable."
+(AFP) RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)